LibraryOfCongress/concordia/docs/for-developers.md

 ## Prerequisites

 This application can run on a single Docker host using docker-compose.
 (recommended for development environments).
+See the [development Readme](../development/README.md) for more information.
+Note that the instructions below assume you'll be developing on your host rather than in a container.
+The development Readme provides instructions on performing development in a purely containerized environment, without installing any dependencies (outside of git and your container tool of choice) on the host.

 For production, see the [cloudformation](https://github.com/LibraryOfCongress/concordia/tree/master/cloudformation) directory for AWS Elastic Container Service stack templates.